-- Could you make the decision not to spread it?
-How would that help? - Could you ask your friends where they heard it?
-How might that help? - Is it ever appropriate to do your own research into it?
-When would that work? - If you questioned your friends when they were spreading a rumor, what do you think would happen? - If someone knows there is a rumor being spread about them, would it be helpful to go up to them and tell them you don't believe it? - 7.
-Why does Melissa Joan Hart say in her video that she thinks it's important for people to step out of cliques? - What are the benefits of having friends in different social groups? - How can reaching out to new people help you?
+- If you questioned your friends when they were spreading a rumor, what do you think would happen? - If someone knows there is a rumor being spread about them, could it be helpful to go up to them and tell them you don't believe it? - 7.
+Why does Melissa Joan Hart think it's important for people to step out of cliques? - What are the benefits of having friends in different social groups? - How can reaching out to new people help you?
 How could it help them? - What are some strategies that could help you meet new people? - 8.
 In Tony Robbins' video, he tells the story of a group of kids who dressed up to support a peer who was bullied.
-Why do you think it was such an effective strategy? - Do you think the group showing support made others reconsider how they treated the kid who was being bullied? - Did the group make showing support for the bullied kid look cool? - Do you think it helped that some popular students were in the group showing support? - \cdot Is this an example of peer pressure being used for good? - 9.
-As Parker asserts in his video, how can a student's behavior serve as a more powerful example to other students than an adult's? - Have you ever looked to your peers, or to older students, as examples of how you should act? - Why do you think your peers might be more likely to listen to you than a teacher if you told them to stop bullying? - Do you think people would be less likely to bully if they were in a school where no one else bullied?
+Why do you think it was such an effective strategy? - Do you think the group showing support made others reconsider how they treated the kid who was being bullied? - Did the group make being kind look more fun than being mean? - Do you think it helped that some popular students were in the group showing support? - · Is this an example of peer pressure being used for good? - 9.
+Do you think Parker is right, that a student's example is more powerful than an adult's?
+Why? - Have you ever looked to your peers, or to older students, as examples of how you should act? - Do you think your peers would be more likely to listen to you than a teacher if you told them to stop bullying? - Do you think people would be less likely to bully if they were in a school where no one else bullied?